Diamond South East

-Hallmark Connections Ltd, trading as Diamond South East, is a bus operator in South East England and, through the Hotel Hoppa operation, in Greater London.
+Hallmark Connections Limited, trading as Diamond South East, is a bus operator in South East England and, through the Hotel Hoppa operation, in Greater London.
 It is a subsidiary of Rotala.

 In addition to local bus services, Diamond South East operates the Hallmark luxury coach and corporate cars business, which was originally founded in 1913 as an independent company known as Flights Hallmark.

 History

 Flights Hallmark was established in 1913 in Birmingham.
 Over the years it has developed in the coach industry, and as at March 2008 operated over 172 buses and coaches and 51 cars.
 The company was purchased by Rotala in August 2005.

 Rotala

 Flights Hallmark bought the Surrey Connect business, which became part of Rotala shortly afterwards.
 It sold Surrey Connect to Wiltax in June 2007.
 Hallmark operates bus route 458 in Surrey, which links Kingston-upon-Thames and Staines-upon-Thames.

 Flights Hallmark was rebranded to Hallmark under Rotala ownership.
 When Rotala subsequently launched local bus services out of the Hallmark depots, these services were branded as Hallmark Connections.
 In 2021, Hallmark Connections was rebranded as Diamond South East; the Hallmark brand was retained for coach services.